jeetsukumaran/DendroPy/doc/source/tutorial/taxa.rst

     >>> ds.read_from_path("primates.nex", "nexus")
     >>> ds.read_from_path("snakes.nex", "nexus")

-The dataset, ``ds``, will now contain two distinct sets of :class:`~dendropy.dataobject.taxon.TaxonSet` objects, one for the taxa defined in "primates.nex", and the other for the taxa defined for "snakes.nex".
+The dataset, ``ds``, will now contain two distinct sets of |TaxonSet| objects, one for the taxa defined in "primates.nex", and the other for the taxa defined for "snakes.nex".
 In this case, this behavior is correct, as the two files do indeed refer to different sets of taxa.

 However, consider the following::